tyoeer/Chaoshead/README.md

 A WIP scripting interface/reverse engineering tool/level editor for [Levelhead](lvlhd.co) levels/stages, made using [Löve2d](http://www.love2d.org).

 As Chaoshead is still in development it is recommended to backup all your levels before using it (though so far it has only irrevocably corrupted the level it was interacting with, so perhaps only backupping the specific level you're working on is enough).

-Chaoshead opens a Lua console at `localhost:8000` for debugging purposes, haven't figured out how to disable it for releases yet
-(and technically we don't even really have releases yet).

 ## Terminology
 - World: the part of a level that contains all the level (world = level - metadata).